 A neuro-affirmative response is: "You are not in trouble.
 Let's move to the quiet table.
 I will give one step at a time, and you can show your thinking in bullet points first."
 The response treats the behaviour as a regulation signal, not wilful defiance.

-This is vital for the UK SEND framework.
-Support must follow a child's actual needs.
-The Department for Education and Department of Health and Social Care (2024) state this clearly.
-The 2025 PINS programme also pushes for needs-led support, and the wider DfE policy direction in 2025 reinforces the needs-led framing.
-Schools should not wait for a formal diagnosis.
-Masking all day carries a long-term risk.
-It can lead to autistic burnout.
-This burnout is marked by extreme exhaustion.
+This matters for the UK SEND framework.
+Support must follow a child's actual needs, as the Department for Education and Department of Health and Social Care (2024) state clearly.
+The 2025 PINS programme also supports needs-led help, and wider DfE policy in 2025 backs the same approach.

 How Id, Ego and Superego Interact